Our children demonstrate unique abilities already in infancy. Don't believe it? The latest discoveries of scientists will convince you of this.

 The child can count

-Starting from two and a half months the childunderstands that the object will not turn into something else if you take it away from the screen and then get it again.
-Kids are very surprised if from behind the screen we get another item (we understand this because the child fixes its attention longer on the subject or situation, which puzzles him).
-Also, children understand that the object is moving along a certain trajectory.
-When your baby is 5 to 6 months old, do the following: roll a small car in front of the child, making it disappear under the bed, and then reappear.
+Starting from two and a half months the childunderstands that an object will not turn into something else if you put it behind a screen and then take it out again.
+Babies are very surprised if we take another object out from behind a screen (we understand this because the child focuses his attention longer on the object or situation that puzzles him).
+Children also understand that an object moves along a certain trajectory.
+When your baby is 5-6 months old, conduct the following experiment: roll a small car in front of the child, making it disappear under the bed and then reappear.
 Success is guaranteed!
-The child enthusiastically follows this movement again and again.
-He understands that the machine continues to follow its trajectory.
-This phenomenon interests both boys and girls, because such a game develops in the child an understanding of the laws of physics.
-At the age of 1 year, the child does not know how to play with the ball, but already understands that an inanimate object can not move by itself: to make it move, you need to put an effort on it.
+The child enthusiastically watches this movement again and again.
+He understands that the car continues to follow its trajectory.
+This phenomenon interests both boys and girls, because such a game develops the child's understanding of the laws of physics.
+At the age of 1 year, a child does not yet know how to play with a ball, but already understands that an inanimate object cannot move on its own: to set it in motion, you need to apply force to it.

 The child knows that the object continues to exist, even if he does not see it